 - The customer captures the value of

 verificationKey.
-Between the request and the response, SFMC probes, using a POST request, with an auth token (if applicable) and the callback
+Between the request and the response, SFMC probes, using a POST request, with an authentication token (if applicable) and the callback

 https://example.com/sfmc-events) returns a 200 response and captures the

 authIdis optional.
 If omitted, the default message signature security measure is used.
 If specified, it must reference a valid authentication resource.